-They are also compatible living with betta fish; they don’t come out of their shells very far when they’re moving around.
+They are also compatible living with betta fish.
+They don’t come out of their shells very far while moving around.
 So it’s tough for a betta fish to be able to attack them or get to them.

 Another significant aspect of nerite snails is they don’t breed in freshwater and captivity.
 Instead, they need brackish water to reproduce successfully.
 So they won’t take over your tank like many other snails.

-Even though they have apparent gender differences, it can be difficult to distinguish between male and female nerites.
+Even though they have apparent gender differences, it can be difficult to distinguish between male and female nerite.
 The female nerite snail is hard to identify until you see it lay eggs.